AustinKelsay/ln-inbound/README.md

 # Lightning Inbound

-Simple SPA that let's you sell channels and inbound to your lightning node.
+Simple SPA that let's you sell channels and inbound liquidity from your lightning node.

 Built for the Bitcoin++ ATX 2023 hackathon.